mediamagi/magicms-medium/README.md

 5. **View the site:**

     - Navigate to `localhost:3000` in your web browser to view the site.
+It will look for index.md or index.html in the content folder.

 6. **Working with CSS:**